-The best RPGs have always found their home on PC, but it’s a big genre and it can be difficult to know what you should play next.
-That’s why we’ve put together this list.
+The best RPGs have always found their home on PC, but the sheer size of the genre can make it difficult to know what you should play next.
+That’s why we’ve put together this list of all the best RPGs you can play today on PC.

-As always, we take a broad definition of the genre rather than trying to split hairs over what is and isn’t an RPG.
-Hopefully that means you should find something to play here that is to your tastes, whether you want party-based dungeon crawls, a dozen novels-worth of dialogue trees, or a hundred hours of stats-based combat.
-You’ll also find games both old and ancient, though we’ve favoured those games that we’d still recommend you play today.
+As always, we’ve taken a broad definition of the genre rather than trying to split hairs over what is and isn’t an RPG.
+Whether you want party-based dungeon crawlers, our pick of the best Japanese RPGs, a dozen novels-worth of dialogue trees, or a hundred hours of stats-based combat, we’ve got you covered.
+We’ve also favoured games that we’d still recommend you play today, but you’ll still find a good mix of games old and new in our list below.
 Everything here should run easily on modern PCs, even if the game is old enough to drink.

 50. Ni no Kuni 2: Revenant Kingdom